TerriaJS/workshops/foss4g-hobart-2024/run-locally.md

 ## Guide

 - Go to https://github.com/TerriaJS/terriamap-static
-- You can either
-  - Fork the repository (to your own GitHub account)
 - Clone/download our repository
 - Open Terminal in `terriamap-static` folder
 - Make sure you have NodeJS installed
 - Run `npx serve`
+  - It will ask you to install `serve` if you don't have it installed - which is a simple NodeJS package to serve static files
 - Go to http://localhost:3000/
 - Can you see a globe?
 Then you can move on to
   - [Setting up your catalog](catalogs-and-datasets.md)